2020 Retreat dates are set!

 SHILO FARM ECO RETREAT – ELIOT, ME

-This retreat is for families that have a child in maintenance or recently off-treatment.
-Come together with three other families that have been in your shoes.
+We hope to head back for a fourth retreat at Shilo this summer!
+This retreat is for families that have a cancer kid in maintenance or recently off-treatment.
+Come together with other families that have been in your shoes.
 Shilo Farm is a working farm and bed and breakfast with goats, chickens, and the resident guard dog/pillow, Shasta.
 Kids will get to help with farm chores, parents can have massage and reiki treatments, there will be a special cob oven pizza dinner, a bonfire, music, art, yoga, and more!
-Join us…

 Open to Healing Bereavement Retreats